radius-project/bicep-types-aws/artifacts/bicep/aws/aws.route53recoverycontrol/default/types.md

 * **name**: string: the resource name
 * **properties**: [AWS.Route53RecoveryControl/SafetyRuleProperties](#awsroute53recoverycontrolsafetyruleproperties) (Required): properties of the resource

+## AssertionRule
+### Properties
+* **AssertedControls**: string[] (Required): The routing controls that are part of transactions that are evaluated to determine if a request to change a routing control state is allowed.
+For example, you might include three routing controls, one for each of three AWS Regions.
+* **WaitPeriodMs**: int (Required): An evaluation period, in milliseconds (ms), during which any request against the target routing controls will fail.
+This helps prevent "flapping" of state.
+The wait period is 5000 ms by default, but you can choose a custom value.

 ## AWS.Route53RecoveryControl/ControlPanelProperties
 ### Properties
 * **ClusterArn**: string: Cluster to associate with the Control Panel